 The only definitive way to determine whether you have sleep apnea is to undergo a sleep study.
 A qualified physician can conduct this study in a sleep laboratory or the comfort of your home.

 In both cases, a specialist will monitor you while you sleep to study your vital signs and how many times you wake up.
 Once you’ve obtained a sleep study, we can review your data to figure out which sleep apnea treatment will work best for you.

 Can you treat sleep apnea without CPAP?

 Yes, it’s possible to treat sleep apnea without a CPAP machine.
 At Kew Family Dental, we’re proud to offer oral appliances as a more comfortable and less-invasive alternative to help relieve your sleep apnea symptoms.

 While CPAP can be effective, many patients find it uncomfortable.
 Thankfully, Dr. Bergida customizes your oral appliances just for you so you can control your sleep apnea without sacrificing comfort.

 Does insurance cover CPAP alternatives?

 Many insurance companies will cover part of your sleep apnea treatment, including a custom oral appliance.
 The best way to know if your treatment will be covered is to schedule a consultation with Dr. Bergida at our office in Queens.
 During your appointment, we’ll discuss your financing options so you and your family can get the sleep apnea treatment you deserve.

 Treating Sleep Apnea With Dr. Bergida

-To learn more about our sleep apnea care, just give us a call at (718) 849-9472.
+To learn more about our sleep apnea care, just give us a call at (718) 849-9472 or fill out the form below.
 We’ll be happy to answer your questions and we can also arrange a free consultation with Dr. Bergida if you like.